-Whatever profession you’re in, everyone deserves feedback, and most people need an encouraging pat on the good or a ‘you did great!’
+Whatever profession you’re in, everyone deserves feedback, and most people need an encouraging pat on the back or a ‘you did great!’
 We’re human, and we thrive on positive feedback and praise.

 But aside from the nice feels, for some people, positive reviews are a lifeline in terms of continued business or sales.
 This applies to many professions - artists, bakers, pet sitters, nail technicians, painters and decorators (the list goes on) - and not just authors.

 So I don’t just review books, I try and leave reviews wherever and whenever I feel praise is due, whether I’ve eaten at a great restaurant, bought an excellent product or received a great service from someone.
 I like to show my gratitude and appreciation, and I also believe in social karma.

 For authors, reviews really are critical to the success of their books.
 Reviews are social credence, and can mean the difference between other people purchasing their book, or not.
 If you viewed a book on Amazon with zero ratings / reviews followed by another book with a high number of positive reviews and high star ratings - which would you buy?
 I'm guessing the one with the higher number of reviews or higher star ratings!